 Eczema, also called atopic dermatitis, is a common childhood skin problem that affects as many as 20% of children worldwide.
 While it’s possible for adults to develop the condition, nearly all cases of eczema first appear during childhood.
 Eczema rashes may be an ongoing problem, but the condition can be controlled with proper management strategies.
-At Coastal Medical & Cosmetic Dermatology in San Diego, La Jolla, and Chula Vista, California, board-certified dermatologist Dr. Darrell Gonzales provides comprehensive care for patients of all ages with eczema.
+At Coastal Medical & Cosmetic Dermatology in La Jolla, and Chula Vista, California, board-certified dermatologist Dr. Darrell Gonzales provides comprehensive care for patients of all ages with eczema.
 Call the office or book your appointment online.

 Eczema, a common chronic skin condition that mostly affects young children, generally causes itchy, painful rashes.

 It’s estimated that 90% of people who have eczema developed the condition before their fifth birthday.
 Although the condition is chronic, only about half of the people who developed childhood eczema continue to have symptoms as adults.